dohuyhoang/dohuyhoang.github.io/_posts/2014-07-07-Configure-OpenStack-network-on-OVH.markdown

 categories: OpenStack OVH neutron
 ---

-Configure OpenStack network on OVH servers indeed a toughest mission that I've ever done.
-OVH has MAC-IP check on gateway, public IPs which has different CIDR from the host machine, public IPs may be fragmented.
+Configure OpenStack network on OVH servers was indeed a toughest mission that I've ever done.
+OVH has MAC-IP check on gateway, public IPs which has different CIDR from the host machine, public IPs may be fragmented, which OpenStack doesn't support.
 I managed to solve (partial) problem by various tricks.

 ## Constraints of OVH networks